CS-Krishna/Face-Recognition-Encryption-Decryption-Image-Steganography/README.md

 # Face-Recorgnistion-Encryption-Decryption

-You need to use the Generate key code first to use this Code for Face Recorgnistion Encryption, Decryption
+You need to use the Generate key code first to use this Code for Face Recognition Encryption, Decryption